MOWI 글로벌 페이지가 열립니다.

 % of farming plastic equipment reused or recycled

-% of waste volume sent to landfill
+% of waste volume sent to landfill from processing plants

 Escape Prevention